berkley4/ungoogled-chromium-debian/.github/README.md

 ___Enable Vulkan___
-[currently disabled]

-~~Vulkan can be enabled via uncommenting the following runtime flags in /etc/chromium.d/gpu-options~~ :-
+Vulkan can be enabled via uncommenting the following runtime flags in /etc/chromium.d/gpu-options :-

 --use-vulkan
 --enable-features=vulkan